Pinebridge Investments L.P. Purchases 3,388 Shares of Okta, Inc. (NASDAQ:OKTA)

 Other institutional investors have also recently made changes to their positions in the company. tru Independence LLC bought a new position in shares of Okta during the 4th quarter valued at about $25,427,000.
 Lloyd Advisory Services LLC. grew its position in Okta by 633.3% during the 1st quarter.
 Lloyd Advisory Services LLC. now owns 132 shares of the company’s stock worth $29,000 after acquiring an additional 114 shares during the last quarter.
 San Francisco Sentry Investment Group CA bought a new position in Okta during the 1st quarter worth approximately $30,000.
 State of Alaska Department of Revenue grew its position in Okta by 51.9% during the 1st quarter.
 State of Alaska Department of Revenue now owns 196 shares of the company’s stock worth $43,000 after acquiring an additional 67 shares during the last quarter.
 Finally, Regent Peak Wealth Advisors LLC bought a new position in Okta during the 4th quarter worth approximately $56,000.
 Hedge funds and other institutional investors own 75.76% of the company’s stock.

 Several research firms recently issued reports on OKTA.
-JPMorgan Chase & Co. raised their price target on Okta from $235.00 to $245.00 and gave the stock a “neutral” rating in a research report on Thursday, May 27th.
 KGI Securities began coverage on Okta in a research report on Friday, July 2nd.
 They set a “hold” rating on the stock.
-Stifel Nicolaus assumed coverage on Okta in a research report on Monday, May 24th.
-They set a “hold” rating and a $260.00 price target on the stock.
-Zacks Investment Research cut Okta from a “hold” rating to a “sell” rating in a report on Wednesday, May 5th.
-Finally, Raymond James assumed coverage on Okta in a report on Wednesday, April 21st.
-They issued an “outperform” rating and a $300.00 price objective for the company.
+Zacks Investment Research lowered Okta from a “hold” rating to a “sell” rating in a research report on Wednesday, May 5th.
+TheStreet lowered Okta from a “c-” rating to a “d+” rating in a research report on Friday, March 19th.
+Stifel Nicolaus assumed coverage on Okta in a report on Monday, May 24th.
+They issued a “hold” rating and a $260.00 price objective for the company.
+Finally, JPMorgan Chase & Co. increased their price objective on Okta from $235.00 to $245.00 and gave the stock a “neutral” rating in a report on Thursday, May 27th.
 One research analyst has rated the stock with a sell rating, eight have given a hold rating and thirteen have issued a buy rating to the stock.
 Okta presently has an average rating of “Buy” and a consensus target price of $271.86.

 OKTA opened at $249.54 on Wednesday.
 The stock has a market cap of $33.08 billion, a PE ratio of -101.85 and a beta of 0.98.
 The company has a current ratio of 3.76, a quick ratio of 3.76 and a debt-to-equity ratio of 2.57.
 The company has a 50 day moving average price of $235.40.
 Okta, Inc. has a 52 week low of $185.05 and a 52 week high of $294.00.

-Okta (NASDAQ:OKTA) last released its earnings results on Tuesday, May 25th.
-The company reported ($0.10) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.20) by $0.10.
-The company had revenue of $251.01 million during the quarter, compared to analysts’ expectations of $238.56 million.
+Okta (NASDAQ:OKTA) last announced its quarterly earnings data on Tuesday, May 25th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.20) by $0.10.
+The business had revenue of $251.01 million during the quarter, compared to analysts’ expectations of $238.56 million.
 Okta had a negative return on equity of 30.90% and a negative net margin of 35.18%.
 Sell-side analysts predict that Okta, Inc. will post -2.88 EPS for the current fiscal year.

 Okta Profile